Ákos Rózmann: Early life and education

+Biography

+After gaining his diplomas, he worked as a teacher of score reading at the Teacher's College of the Liszt Academy in Szeged.
+At the end of the sixties, he composed film music for Mafilm (Hungarian Film Studios).
+His Improvisazione for flute and piano was published in 1971 by Editio Musica Budapest.

 In 1971, he went to Sweden for postgraduate studies in composition.
 His teacher was Ingvar Lidholm at the Royal College of Music in Stockholm.
 In the college studio, he discovered the tools of electroacoustic music making.
 He also started to work in Elektronmusikstudion (EMS, the Stockholm Electroacoustic Music Studio).
 The first result of his experiments was Impulsioni, a cycle of short electronic pieces from 1974, which won third prize at the Bourges Concours International de Musique Électroacoustique in 1976.

 After finishing his studies at the Royal College of Music in 1974, Rózmann settled in Stockholm, spending the rest of his life in and near the Swedish capital.
 From the seventies on, he thought of recorded electroacoustic music as the only suitable medium for his creative ideas.
 His first conspicuous public appearance as a composer was the premiere of Bilder inför drömmen och döden (Images of Dream and Death) on 9 March 1978.
 The concert was held in Cirkus, a large event hall in Stockholm.

 From 1978 for nineteen years he was an organist at the Stockholm Catholic Cathedral.
 Here he met the choir-leader and musicologist Viveca Servatius, who later became his life partner.
-1978 also saw the beginning of his second large-scale work, Tolv stationer (Twelve Stations), the first one to use recorded sounds of acoustical origin (while the previous two used entirely synthetic material).
+1978 also saw the beginning of his second large-scale work, Tolv stationer (Twelve Stations), the first one to use recorded sounds of acoustic origin (while the previous two used entirely synthetic material).
 Its composition engaged Rózmann until as late as 2001, resulting in a work with a playing time of more than six hours.
 The first parts premiered at the Stockholm Culture House in 1984.
 In 2014 Editions Mego records released a 7-CD box set of the entire series of the Stations.

 In the early eighties, Rózmann started to build a private electroacoustic studio which he installed in the basement of the Catholic Cathedral.
 Besides, he continued to work in EMS where he remained a frequent visitor until the end of his life.

 Between 1980 and 2005, he composed a series of eight electroacoustic works, each with the title Orgelstycke (Organ Piece).
 Sounds from his main instrument, the organ, were his much appreciated basic material, besides the human voice and the sounds of bowed zither and prepared piano.

 Rózmann's third piece of epic length, Rytmer och melodier (Rhythms and Melodies) was composed in 1987 and premiered at the Berwald Concert Hall in 1988.
 In 1990, a series of three author's nights dedicated to Rózmann was held in the Stockholm centre for contemporary music, Fylkingen.
 Six of his pieces were played on that occasion, three of them for the first time.